Speaking Bipolar – A Mental Illness Translator

-But You Said I wasn’t a Good Friend
+But You Said I Wasn’t a Good Friend

-That doesn’t mean that things are easy.
+That doesn’t mean that things are easy, though.

 And the phone kept ringing…

-One afternoon she decided she needed to talk to me.
-I was having one of those bad days and not talking to anyone, including my family.
+One afternoon, she decided she needed to talk to me.
+I was having one of those no-people days and not talking to anyone, including my family.

 She was in stage one above.

 I am very proud to say that today she is a wonderful woman and happily married.
-When we get to be together, we laugh about what she was like before medication.
+When we get to be together, we laugh about what she was like before starting medication.

 But Then We Run Away

 If you have to cancel plans, even if you are sick, then that means you got a better offer to be with someone you really like.

-And forget about what you say.
 I foolishly used to say I remembered everything.
-It’s true there are many conversations I do remember verbatim.
-But on manic days, nothing can be trusted, including the memories made while manic.
+It’s true there are many conversations I remember verbatim even from decades ago.
+But on manic days, nothing can be trusted, including the memories made while experiencing mania.

 You may have said, “I missed you at the Super Bowl Party,” but I heard, “Everyone was so happy you didn’t come.
-We had such a good time without you and your mental illness drama.”
+We had such a good time without you and your mental-illness drama.”

 You say, “Friday doesn’t work for me to have dinner.”